IAmMyOnlyEnemy/ScreenPrintENhancedTool/README.md

 # ScreenPrintENhancedTool
 This is a Python program done in order to help me with the daily work and to make the routine of completing a test book more enjoyable.

-This are the requirements it needs to achive:
+It was pure fun to code it and learn Python along the way.

+## How to run the app
+Download it from /output folder.
+In order to function proper, it also requires the /Images folder

+## How to use the app
+Click on buttons and see what happens.
+Also play with settings from setting.txt file.
+It's self explanatory for the most part.
+For details check the wiki of this project.

+## My requirements of the app
   - Make a print screen of a given area of the screen and save it as an image file on the disc
   - Allow easy access to at least 2 dimensions of the frame
   - Keep a simple, but consistent naming metodology.
 This should reflect the test book structure: 01 Test Situation 1 / A Test case a / Test case a proof_01 / Test case a proof_02